Choosing the right security system installer

 If the project is large, it can be worth meeting with, and getting quotes from, at least three installers.
 The detail and scope of their quotation can tell you a lot about their process.
 It’s important to make sure that all the quotations are like-for-like - do they include materials and labour and VAT?
 The only way to accurately compare quotations is if you are comparing like-for-like.

 After agreeing to a price through an accurate, written quotation, ensure you’re happy with how payment will work.
-A reputable tradesman will generally not expect, or ask for, the total value of an expensive job up front.
-However, a small deposit is not uncommon, especially if the tradesman is supplying the equipment that will be installed.
-Many tradesman are happy to be paid in cash, but most will now accept cheques or bank transfers.
+A reputable tradesperson will generally not expect, or ask for, the total value of an expensive job up front.
+However, a small deposit is not uncommon, especially if the tradesperson is supplying the equipment that will be installed.
+Many tradespeople are happy to be paid in cash, but most will now accept cheques or bank transfers.

 Unlike some home improvement jobs, security systems can be an ongoing commitment - with both audible-only alarm systems (those which sound to alert you and neighbours) and monitored alarm systems (which signal an Alarm Receiving Centre which can notify police on your behalf), there may be long-term fees for coverage, check-ups and maintenance.
 You should be clear on what coverage is included in your deal, and how these long-term payments will work.
 Stephen said: